OneKey-Network/addressability-framework/mvp-spec/model/redirect-delete-ids-prefs-request.md

 </td>
 <td>

-The URL that the user should be be redirected to, to provide response data
+The URL that the user should be redirected to, to provide response data<br/>For security reason, the URL **must be using https**

 **Examples:**